In addition to general medical consultations, our practice offers the following services:

 If you have any difficulty in paying our fees, please discuss it with the Practice Manager.

-Dr Min conducts her Skin checks and removal of Skin lesions every Tuesday and Dr Tan on Wednesdays.
-Dr Roux still attends every 2 months.
+Excisions are normally done on a Wednesday.
 Please discuss with reception if this is not suitable and every effort will be made to accommodate you.

-If you require a Skin check please inform Reception Staff.
+If you require a Skin check please inform Reception Staff an we will allow more time for your appointment.

 A health assessment is a plan of care that identifies the specific needs of a person and how those needs will be addressed.